BitScout/hydrant_radar/README.md

 ## Future development

-* Add more POI types (water tanks, keys)
+* Add Swimming pools with estimated surface
+* Add toggle to stop GPS updates, pulling POIs for the current view instead of the GPS position
 * Make circles configurable
 * Show hazards like CO2 fire suppression systems
-* Add toggle to stop GPS updates, pulling POIs for the current view instead of the GPS position